 Ready to join the PNW Pride?
-We’ve made it easy.
 See our step-by-step guide for undergraduate admissions below.

 What We Need from You

-Our undergraduate application process has three major components: our online application form, your official high school transcript or GED score, and your SAT or ACT test results (optional for fall 2021 and spring/fall 2022).
+Our undergraduate application process has three major components: our online application form, your official high school transcript or GED score, and your SAT or ACT test results (optional).

 First-time college applicants will pay a $25 non-refundable application fee unless eligible for a fee waiver.